miklevin/MikeLev.in/_posts/2023-05-02-recapturing-that-old-force-of-nature-feeling.md

 headline: Using AI to Get Back That Old Force of Nature Feeling From When I Was Younger
 description: I'm trying to recapture the old feeling of being a Force of Nature I had when younger by harnessing the power of AI-assisted coding.
 Learn the tricks of using Python and MermaidJS diagrams.
 Get to the next level with story-telling on your Powerpoint-like decks for MOZ.
 keywords: force of nature, info-tech, AI-assisted coding, Python, rsplit, token limit, text-davinci-003 engine, while loop, for loop, Microsoft Office suite, Google Slides, md2googleslides, NodeJS, npm, proprietary, open-source, open-data, open-everything, open-minded, Powerpoint-like concepts, markdown, 80/20-rule, copy/paste, hand-drawn images, Note
-categories: nodejs, open-source, proprietary, python, copy/paste, 80/20-rule
+categories: open-source, 80/20-rule, nodejs, proprietary, copy/paste, python
 permalink: /blog/recapturing-that-old-force-of-nature-feeling/
 layout: post
 ---